MdyCode-AIE/Simple-RAG-System-for-Structured-Dataset/README.md

 2. LLM inference using transformers (we will use Qwen2.5)
 3. Web App using Gradio

 This is my first interation of the system.
 Works okay (just need more tweaks).
 Will update for better implementation.
-Just share this in case anyone interested
+I just share this in case anyone interested.

 This code will use TruthfulQA as sample (https://huggingface.co/datasets/truthfulqa/truthful_qa)